Frequently Asked Questions

-Navajo rugs and Southwestern textiles can be washed, leaving them soft and fresh with all soil rinsed away, but it requires skill and good technique.
+Navajo rugs and Southwestern textiles can be washed, leaving them soft and fresh with all soil rinsed away.
+It requires skill and good technique.
 Stop by our shop, we will be happy to show you what we do.

 Can color run be removed from Navajo rugs?

 Yes, though every situation is different and results may vary depending on the severity of the problem.
 Color run is common in Navajo rugs.
-Since the end of the 19th century, Navajo rugs have been woven with synthetically-dyed and often non-colorfast yarns.
-The removal of color run can sometimes alter color.
-It is not risk-free, but experience gives us a good sense of outcome and we discuss predicted results before beginning any work.
+Since the end of the 19th century, most Navajo rugs were woven with synthetically-dyed and often non-colorfast yarns.
+The removal of color run can sometimes alter color and it is not risk-free.
+Experience gives us a good sense of outcome and we can discuss predicted results before beginning any work.

 Modern specialty rugs: Tufted, Shag, Flokati, and more

 Yes, our procedures are very effective for cleaning these types of rugs.
 Shag and flokati rugs are put in a large tumbler to remove loose grit and soil, then washed and rinsed.
 We often tumble them again after cleaning to fluff up their long nap.